awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Optimize.md

 ## Enabling query plan management for Aurora PostgreSQL<a name="AuroraPostgreSQL.Optimize.Enable"></a>

-Query plan management is available with Aurora PostgreSQL 12\.4, Aurora PostgreSQL 11\.6, Aurora PostgreSQL 10\.5, Aurora PostgreSQL 9\.6\.11 and later releases of these versions of Aurora PostgreSQL\-Compatible Edition\.
+Query plan management is available with Aurora PostgreSQL 12\.4, Aurora PostgreSQL 11\.6, Aurora PostgreSQL 10\.5, Aurora PostgreSQL 9\.6\.11 and later releases of these versions of Amazon Aurora PostgreSQL\-Compatible Edition\.

 Only users with the `rds_superuser` role can complete the following procedure\.
 The `rds_superuser` is required for creating the `apg_plan_mgmt` extension and its `apg_plan_mgmt` role\.
 Users must be granted the `apg_plan_mgmt` role to administer the `apg_plan_mgmt` extension\.